 “Based on feedback we got from the participants they really appreciated the value we saw in them.
 We were giving them the opportunity to be creative, powerful leaders with the chance to impact the culture of the organization.
 They developed camaraderie and confidence in one another which builds trust across the leadership of the organization.”

 The group completed the Certified Medical Office Manager (CMOM) training, as part of the ELC&D program.
-The CMOM curriculum, developed and administered by Practice Management Institute (PMI), helped set a baseline of knowledge for their managers and supervisors.
-First developed in 2005, this nationally recognized certification teaches current guidelines and best practices to help protect providers, motivate employees, and improve the practice workflow.
+The CMOM curriculum, developed and administered in 2005 by Practice Management Institute (PMI), is nationally recognized certification teaches current guidelines and best practices to help protect providers, motivate employees, and improve the practice workflow.

 When asked why she brought this component into the program, Lindsay said that from an employer’s perspective it was important to set a baseline of knowledge for our managers and supervisors, and she wanted to integrate a program that was recognized in the industry.
 She learned about PMI and the CMOM program from a nearby university medical center that required all their office managers to be certified.
 The concept of having a standard baseline for competence and knowledge — something shared by peers — was an important step toward elevating manager effectiveness.